svpino/livekit-assistant/README.md

 $ python3 assistant.py start
 ```

-Finally, you can load the [hosted playground](https://agents-playground.livekit.io/).
+Finally, you can load the [hosted playground](https://agents-playground.livekit.io/) and connect it.